NICTA/cesium-groundpush-plugin/README.md

 A plugin that enables "excavating" terrain of a defined extent within Cesium.
 It allows a user to define an extent and push the terrain within that region up or down.
 The pushed region can also be textured with a different terrain tile.
 This could potentially be used to visualise geospatial data or imagery in subsurface context.
 Checkout the [demo](http://nicta.github.io/cesium-groundpush-plugin/example/).

 ## Cesium version
-Currently only working with version [b27](http://cesiumjs.org/downloads.html).
-Does not work with previous versions.
+Currently working with version [b27](http://cesiumjs.org/downloads.html).
+For earlier Cesium releases, please check the Ground-Push Plugin [releases](releases).

 ## License
 Apache 2.0.
 Free for commercial and non-commercial use.
 See [LICENSE.md](LICENSE.md).